sausheong/polyglot/README.md

 The advantage of Polyglot as you might guess, is that you can scale a lot more massively in many servers while the Puma web app can only run threads in a single server.
 Also, with a faster language, we can probably increase the performance as well.

+## Credits and feedback

+The idea of separating the request acceptor and the workload has been around for a while, in particular the enterprise world has been doing [Service Oriented Architecture](http://en.wikipedia.org/wiki/Service-oriented_architecture) for a while, as with [Message-oriented middleware(MOM)](http://en.wikipedia.org/wiki/Message-oriented_middleware).
+Task queues where you have clients and workers is also a common pattern used in many systems.
+The idea of returning an array of status, headers and body was inspired by [WSGI](http://wsgi.readthedocs.org/en/latest/).

+There is also feedback that Polyglot is similar to [Mongrel2](http://mongrel2.org/).
+I'm not familiar with Mongrel2, and a preliminary reading tells me that it sounds like fantastic software.